 The Theatre bars are always open before a show, serving a range of drinks – you can download a drinks list here.
 You can also take your drink into the main auditorium for most shows (excluding those customers seated in the Gods).
 As we expect our bars to be very busy during the interval, we recommend that you place your interval drinks order in any of our bars before the show begins.

-We sell an assortment of sweets, soft drinks, programmes and ice-creams in the Theatre Foyer.
-Our Front of House team also offers a selection of confectionary items and merchandise at various locations throughout the building.
+We sell an assortment of sweets, soft drinks, programmes and ice creams in the Theatre Foyer.
+Our Front of House team also offers a selection of confectionery items and merchandise at various locations throughout the building.

 Toilets, including accessible toilets, are located on every floor of the Grand Opera House.
 These are well sign-posted throughout the building.

 - Is there a lift?